 After you purchase one I am sure you will be calling it all sorts of things, it truly is the best grout remover out there.

-This means the superior DeWalt Grout Remover blade will fit perfectly onto your new Dewalt Multi-Tool and make the old tile grout removal job an absolute breeze along with any other grout removal blade.
+This means the superior DeWalt Grout Remover blade will fit perfectly onto your new Dewalt oscillating multi-tool and make the old tile grout removal job an absolute breeze along with any other grout removal blade.

 Check this out on Amazon and you will see over 500 satisfied customer reviews and 5-stars for this beast of a professional grout removing tool.

 If you do not trust me then let good folks just like you convince you of this DeWalts capability as a grout removal tool.